-The parenthetical documentation formattingof this source tells readers this article does not have a given author.
-On the Works Cited page, this entry would begin with the “Article Title.”
+The parenthetical documentation formattingof this source tells readers this article is by 1 author with the last name of Stevens.
+On the Works Cited page, this entry would begin with the authors last name, comma first.

-The use of the introductory signal phrase as well as the continued reference back to the source (while including additional information) helps show readers where the paraphrase begins and where it ends as well as what source provided the info/idea.
+The use of the introductory signal phrase as well as the continued reference back to the source helps show readers where the paraphrase begins and where it ends as well as the source in which the info/idea originally comes.

 The explanation or context provided by you, the student, is nearly as long as the paraphrase citation, making your voice just as strong (or stronger) than the voice of the citation.

 First off, please know that it’s not thrilling to fail an essay, and I’m well aware that it’s even more upsetting to receive a failing grade.
 Because receiving a D or F on a formal essay makes passing one my English courses impossible for that semester, I allow students to rework such essays.
 However, this is a one-time opportunity that can not be repeated by the same student.